We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 46,000 plus strong, pushing towards 10,000.

-Every new member makes the message louder, and they can't censor all of us.
+Every new member makes the message louder and they can't censor all of us.

-This is where you can speak freely and not have to be worried about being judge fired, labeled a hater, anti-Semite, misogynist, or any of these other stupid ass buzz terms that they leak to use for people that are critical thinkers.
+This is where you can speak freely and not have to be worried about being judged, fired, labeled a hater, anti-Semite, misogynist, or any of these other stupid ass buzz terms that they leak to use for people that are critical thinkers.

 The movement goes beyond the live stream.

-We have a telegram group where you can connect with like-minded guys.
+We have a Telegram group where you can connect with like-minded guys.

-We have a Discord that's completely free, and we do one annual meetup per year in Miami on 420.
+And we do one annual meetup per year in Miami on 4-20.

 And even the merch is a part of the mission.

-But it's not about fashion, it's about an identity.
+But it's not about fashion.

 You have the ability to think critically and challenge the narrative.